tapascript/40-days-of-javascript/day-03/task.md

 Red Light...
 Green Light...
 Let's Play!

 - [ ] Create a `color` variable.
 - [ ] Based on the color variable's value print in the console if a traveller needs to STOP or GO.
-Red color is for STOP and Green color is for GO.
+The Red color is for STOP and the Green color is for GO.

 ## 5. Create an Electricity Bill Calculator
-Let's calculate how much you pay as electricity bil per month and annually?
+Let's calculate how much you pay for electricity bills per month and annually.

 - [ ] Create a `units` variable.
 Based on this value you will calculate the total electricity bill for a months.
-- [ ] If each day you consume the `units` and each unit cost 150 rupees, how much will you be chnarged per month?
+- [ ] If each day you consume the `units` and each unit cost 150 rupees, how much will you be charged per month?
 - If there is a 20% discount on the annual payment, how much will you be charged for an annual payment?

 ## 6. Leap Year Checker
 Is 2025 a Leap Year?

 - [ ] Take `year` as input.
-- [ ] Use the arithmetic operator and ternary operator to print if a year is a leap year or not?
+- [ ] Use the arithmetic operator and ternary operator to print if a year is a leap year or not.

 ## 7. Max of Three Numbers
 Find the max number from the lot.